mtanzim/algorithms/README.md

 ## Overview

 Develop and follow along the courses on Algorithms from Princeton University offered on Coursera.
-This repository hosts come code implementing some of the concepts with Typescript.
+This repository hosts code implementing some of the concepts with Typescript.
 However, the repository is mainly a hub to link additional exercises done using JS, Python, and Java on the topic.

 - [Algorithms I](https://www.coursera.org/learn/algorithms-part1/)
   - [Assignment 1 - Percolation with Union Find](https://gitlab.com/mtanzim/percolation-algorithms1)